 The following is what I’ve pieced together from my family.

 Joe Tucker arrived in Spokane, Washington in 1937.
-He came west from Arkansas following his five-year-old daughter, when his ex-wife settled in the Pacific Northwest.
-A short time later, Joe found work with the Great Northern Railroad, as Spokane was, and still is, ribboned across the middle with busy, screeching rail lines.
-At about the same time he met and married a local widow, a woman with three children to care for.
+He came west from Arkansas following his five-year-old daughter, (as his ex-wife had settled in the Pacific Northwest).
+Joe found work with the Great Northern Railroad, because Spokane was, and still is, bisected with busy, screeching rail lines.
+At about the same time he found employment, Joe met and married a local widow, a woman named Velma, who had three children of her own.

 After six months at Camp Polk, Louisiana, the entire Corps shipped out for England as part of the buildup for the D-Day invasion.
 Joe and his company was stationed in the south of England, in Wiltshire, adjacent to Southampton, the primary staging area for Operation Overlord.
 In a letter to Velma on eve of the June invasion he cautioned her that “Your’e going to see a lot of frightening news, but really, it’s not as bad as they say.”